Hartecode/cryptomovers/README.md

 <h1>Crypto-Movers</h1>

 This app ranks 50 cryptocurrencies by percentage change.
-The user can click on a currncy or type the name of a cyrptocurrency in the searhc bar to obtain the symbol, current price, percentage chaneg, market cap, volume, and open pice in the pas 24 hours.
-The user can also click on the articles on the right on desktop screens or on the button of mobile screens for the latest in crypto news.
+The user can click on a currency or type the name of a cyrptocurrency in the search bar to obtain the symbol, current price, percentage change, market cap, volume, and open price in the past 24 hours.
+The user can also click on the articles on the right on desktop screens or on the button on mobile screens for the latest in crypto news.